These moist whole wheat banana muffins with honey are easy healthy banana muffins with only 5 ingredients.

 Bonus, they are naturally sweetened with honey and ripe banana and made with nutrient-dense whole-wheat flours.
-Indeed, whole wheat-flour is made by grinding whole grains wheat, adding a bunch of 12 grams of fiber per 100 grams of flour.
+Indeed, whole-wheat flour is made by grinding whole grains wheat, adding as much as 12 grams of fiber per 100 grams of flour.

 You can place them frozen in your kid’s lunchbox.
 They are mini banana muffins – I used a non-stick 24 mini muffin pan to make toddler-size banana muffins – so they will need only 1 hour to defrost at room temperature.

-If you make larger banana muffin, you will need about 3 hours to defrost them.
+If you make a larger banana muffin, you will need about 3 hours to defrost them.

 This banana muffin recipe is cooked in mini muffin size.
 However, you can bake the recipe in a 12 non-stick muffin pan too.

 It should be noted that mini muffins bake faster – only 12-15 min.
-A large muffin will require around 20-25 minutes baking time at same temperature.
+A large muffin will require around 20-25 minutes of baking time at the same temperature.

-Also, mini banana muffins are much more moist and perfect for toddler hands!
+Also, mini banana muffins are much more moist and perfect for toddler’s hands!
 It’s also a great way to control the portion you eat!